micked99/ICT-Wspr-complete-setup/README.md

 Values to edit in the ino file

+#define WSPR_FREQ
+Sets the frequency and band

 const char call[] = "SA9BSS";
 Sets your call

 int pwr_level=79;
 Set initial power of the 5351
 it will for every sequnce increase the power one step so if you set it at 77 it will take two sequencies, 20 min before it will start at full power
-avalible valus are 76,77,78 and 79 where 79 is max power from the tx, 76 is just a few mW so I recomend not to ue that.
+avalible valus are 76,77,78 and 79 where 79 is max power from the tx, 76 is just a few mW so I recomend not to use that.

 Timing4.h is a testfile that will start tx every 2min, this it convinient to use during testing on the bench, final prep before flight is to edit the